oa-device/Dullahan/README.md

 To stop the system:

-1. Stop the tracker module by pressing Ctrl+C in its terminal.
+1. Stop the tracker module(s) by pressing Ctrl+C in their terminals.
 2. Stop the Docker containers:

    ```bash